sunshowers-code/taalika/README.md

   - The `Table::set_line_end()` method allows changing the line ending to include a carriage return (or whatever you want).

+  - The `Row::with_ansi_cell` and `Row::add_ansi_cell` methods can be
+    used to add cells with ANSI color codes, and still have their widths be computed correctly.

 ## Usage